Orange County Community Foundation

 Success Rates

-• Orange County Social Justice Fund: Awarded $460,000 to 25 organizations in 2024
+• Orange County Social Justice Fund: Awarded $460,000 to 25 organisations in 2024

-• African American Alliance Fund: Awarded $178,500 to 28 organizations in 2024
+• African American Alliance Fund: Awarded $178,500 to 28 organisations in 2024

 Reapplication Policy

 OCCF does not publicly document a specific reapplication policy for unsuccessful applicants or waiting periods between applications.
 Policies likely vary by individual fund.
-Organizations should contact the specific fund manager or grants team for guidance on reapplication.
+Organisations should contact the specific fund manager or grants team for guidance on reapplication.

 Application Success Factors